 localStorage.setItem("first_name", "procodersOnline"); // Retrieve data with alert alert("Hi, " + localStorage.getItem("first_name")); //The below is to remove the kay and value pairs localStorage.removeItem("first_name"); // The below is clear all the values from the browser localStorage.clear()

-These both the storages are available in the browser, how to check if these data is stored or not is important.
+Both the storages are available in the browser, how to check if these data are stored or not is important.
 It’s a little tricky, here are the below snapshots to check where these data are stored.

 Steps to be followed – click on inspect element, then go to Application